-Email Photos from iOS the Easy Way
+How to Email Photos from iPhone or iPad the Easy Way

-Emailing photos from your iPhone, iPad, or iPod touch is easier than ever before from iOS 6 onward, because you can now attach pictures right from the mail composition screen.
-This is much simpler than the copy and paste method that was often used before, and here’s how to use the newer “Insert” feature:
+Mail icon for iOS Emailing photos from your iPhone, iPad, or iPod touch is easier than ever in modern versions of iOS and iPad, because you can actually attach pictures right from the mail composition screen.

-- Tap and hold in the body of a mail message
+2. Tap and hold in the body of a mail message

-- Tap the right arrow button, then tap “Insert Photo or Video”
+3. When the contextual menu appears on screen, tap the right arrow button, then tap “Insert Photo or Video”

 (Image above demonstrates emailing a picture from an iPhone.
 Do note that on the iPad, the “Insert Photo or Video” button is immediately visible with a tap and hold and does not require tapping the arrow button)